-There is no need to submit any documents; we will process all the necessary paperwork for you.
+There is no need to fill out any forms or documents; we will process all the necessary paperwork for you.
 We do not charge a fee for our services.
 After successfully filing the claim, the German Social Security will transfer the money directly into your bank account.

 After you have received the restitution payment, we will charge a fee of 15% of the retroactive sum.

 You will not be charged any fee if your claim was rejected.